ReenigneArcher/facebook-post-action/README.md

 1. From News Feed, click Pages on the left side menu.
 2. Click your Page's name to go to your Page.
-3. Click About in the left column.
-If you don't see About in the left column, click See More.
+3. Select the About tab.
+If you don't see the About tab, click the More dropdown.
-4. Scroll down to find your Page ID below More Info.
+4. Find your Page ID in the Page Transparency section.